China to boost bank lending power, though IMF says no need

 Banks's RRRs are neither uniform or transparent in China, and members of the ruling Communist Party's politburo have the final say on monetary policy, rather than the central bank or banking regulator.

-In April, a week after an announcement by Li, the PBOC reduced the RRR by between 50 and 200 basis points for some banks.
+In April, a week after an announcement by Premier Li Keqiang, the PBOC reduced the RRR by between 50-200 basis points for some banks.

-It did not name the banks or detail what their RRRs were after the cut, but the central bank said only some rural banks benefited.
+It did not name the banks or detail what their RRRs were after the cut, but the central bank said only some rural banks benefited, with cuts varying between 50 basis points to 2 percentage points.
 Smaller banks tend to have lower RRRs than major banks.

 The authorities flagged another cut a week ago, but it is unclear whether that has taken place, though the latest comments from the banking regulator have hardened expectations.